 And, other animals must eat, too.
 So, there is keen competition for survival among them.

-Their new home has plenty of food, water, an excellent climate and terrain.
+Their new potential home has plenty of food, water, an excellent climate and terrain.
 There are no poachers and hunting is strictly outlawed with deadly force.
-We are working with local African officials to determine the exact area where they will be settled and hope to have this identified soon.
+We are working with local government officials to determine the exact area where they will be settled and hope to have this identified soon.

 I’m in touch with the man who oversees the nature reserve where the herd of 80 elephants live, communicating with him by phone and email.
 He has been extremely helpful.
 It’s often necessary to talk by phone and these calls to him and other parties involved are becoming expensive.